TalmageTalmage/rokenbok-controller-port/Documentation/controller-port.md

 # General Information
 *note: The system of communication used is traditionally referred to as Master/Slave or Control/Target.
-The former is now deprecated and the latter is confusing, as the controller is the target and the Command Deck is the controller.
+The former is now deprecated and the latter is confusing as the Rokenbok controller is the target and the Command Deck is the controller.
 For this reason I will just refer to them by their original names, Command Deck and Controller.*

 The Rokenbok controller port is a female DB9 connector with only 5 pins in use, Ground, VCC, Serial Clock, Data Line, and a Chip Select line.
 ![Pinout](Controller_Pinout.png)

-This repo is using the Chip Select Line as a latch.
 The Data Line works one way, controller to command deck.
-I believe the Command Deck can send information to the controller using the Chip Select Line.
+The Chip Select/Sel% functions well as a latch, but the Command Deck also be uses it to signal certain events to the controller, like when attempting to select a channel that another controller is already on.

+Each Clock Cycle has 16 clocks.
+Each clock represents a button.
+If that button is pressed then the Controller will drive the Data line HIGH until the beginning of the next clock.

 ### Communication Protocol
+From the start of a Clock Cycle:

+1. Command Deck will drive the Sel% LOW, waits for a bit, then drive the Sel% HIGH again.
+2. The Command Deck will again drive the Sel% LOW and the immmediately drives it HIGH again.
+This signals the start of the clocks to the controller
+3. The Command Deck will begin pulsing the Clock HIGH and LOW.
+4. The Controller will drive the Data line HIGH or LOW for each Clock depending on the command it is issuing.

+Through this process, the controller will send 2 bytes to the Command Deck.
+The Data line being driven HIGH for a clock reperesents a 1 and the being driven LOW for a 0.

-The Command Deck will drive the Chip Select Line Low, signaling to the controller that it is ready to receive a command.
-The Deck will drive the serial clock High and then immediately back low.
-The deck will do this pulse 17 times.
-Each button is represented by one of the pulses.
-If that button is pressed the controller will drive the data line high until the next serial clock pulse.
+For example, the Select button is represented by the first clock.
+If only the Select button is pressed then the controller will only drive the Data line HIGH for the first clock and LOW for the rest.
+The bytes sent will be 10000000 00000000.

-Essentially, this means the controller is sending over two bytes.
-These 2 bytes are represented on the data line.
-A pulse for a clock is 1 and no pulse is a 0.
-For example, 10000000 00000000 will have a data pulse on the first clock and nothing on the rest of them.

 ## Waveforms/Bytes
 *note: The first Serial Clock pulse you see is actually two quick pulses in rapid sucession.
 The Select button goes inbetween these.*